-Salmon, great seasonings and flavor, for the fish lover you got to try this.
+Salmon, great seasonings and flavor, for the fish lover you’ve got to try this.

-Classic Ceasar Salad with, baby romaine, baby kale, brioche crouton, shaved Parmigiano Reggiano.
+Classic Caesar Salad with, baby romaine, baby kale, brioche crouton, shaved Parmigiano Reggiano.
 They added a piece of salmon to this salad which made it really a complete meal.

 Harissa Molasses, Their Signature Sauce, Soy Ginger, Cayenne Honey, and Mustard Seed-Apple Cider.
 Every sauce is made from scratch and each one has very distinct flavor profiles that are unique and delicious.

-Classic Italian Tiramisu, brandy-soaked lady fingers, coffee liquor mousse, and cocoa powder.
+Classic Italian Tiramisu, brandy-soaked lady fingers, coffee liqueur mousse, and cocoa powder.
 This is just wonderful, for your tiramisu lovers it’s a must have.

 Smores, what a wonderful idea, served with graham crackers, the burnt top is just the best.

-Strawberry Shortcake, my favorite desert, served with vanilla ice cream.
-I can’t even describe but, you just must try it.
+Strawberry Shortcake, my favorite dessert, served with vanilla ice cream.
+I can’t even describe it, but you just must try it.

 Complicated Chardonnay – Monterey, this wine is so perfect with the salmon, and the salads.
 It’s got enough minerals and citrus to be a nice addition to these dishes.